tomgrek/mlq/README.md

 perhaps even inference takes a long time.
 Long, relative to the responsiveness users expect from webapps, meaning, not immediate.

+You can't do this stuff direct from your Flask app, because it would lock up the app and not scale beyond a couple of users.

 The solution is to enqueue the user's request, and until then, show the user some loading screen, or tell them to check back in a few minutes.
-The ML stuff happens in the background, and when it's done, the user is notified (maybe via websockets; maybe their browser is polling at intervals).
+The ML stuff happens in the background, in a separate process, or perhaps on a different machine.
+When it's done, the user is notified (maybe via websockets; maybe their browser is polling at intervals).

 Or perhaps your company has a limited resource, such as GPUs, and you need a solution for employees to access them from Jupyter one-by-one.